crateio/distutils2/docs/source/distutils/setupscript.rst

 'list of strings'
     See below.

+In Python 2.x, "string value" means a unicode object.
+If a byte string (str or bytes) is given, it has to be valid ASCII.

 ..
-TODO move text to :mod:`distutils2.version`, leave a link
+TODO move this section to the version document, keep a summary, add a link

 Encoding the version information is an art in itself.
 Python projects generally adhere to the version format *major.minor[.patch][sub]*.
 The major number is 0